What is Web Accessibility, and Why Does It Matter?

 If you follow the news, there are regular announcements of companies (Amazon, Netflix, Nike, and even Beyonce) being sued because their websites do not meet the required accessibility standards.
 Of course, these lawsuits are not limited to just big companies.
 There were over 4,000 ADA web lawsuits filed in 2021.
 Furthermore, you can be sued multiple times for the same infraction – you can be sued for non-compliance with your website and then sued separately for your related app.
 While these are strong motivators to ensure your properties are accessibility compliant, they are not the only reason.

 It is estimated that 1 in 5 visitors to your site has a disability that prevents them from fully experiencing your content.
 The whole point of your website is to promote brand awareness.
 If you ignore accessibility concerns, you are, in essence, missing 20% of your potential audience.

 Web Accessibility is Good Business

-Being sight or hearing impaired limits a user’s ability to access websites, but that is just the beginning.
+Whether an individual is blind, partially sighted, deaf, or hard of hearing, their ability to access websites might be limited — but this is only the tip of the iceberg in understanding the full spectrum of accessibility challenges they may face.
 Many design elements make it hard for visitors to experience our sites fully.
 For example, we had a site with a white background and yellow fonts for headers and links.
-While our designer liked the “look,” the reality was the contrast between the yellow text on a white background made it difficult to read.
+While our designer liked the “look,” the contrast between the yellow text on a white background made it difficult to read.

 When considering web accessibility, we look at color contrasts, as mentioned above.
 We also look at font size, close captioning for videos, labeling and describing images for readers (alt texts), reader options for the deaf, underlined text or color contrasts to designate links, and so much more.

 Diversity, Equity, and Inclusion